 FilmNorth’s Youth Media Programs work with youth from the Twin Cities area, both in and out of schools.
 The mission is to teach filmmaking as a means of engaging kids in their education—developing artistic, critical thinking, and career skills while examining issues in their own environments.

-FilmNorth supports 6- to 12-week school residencies in Minneapolis and Saint Paul Public Schools.
+FilmNorth supports 6- to 12-week school residencies in Minneapolis and St. Paul Public Schools.
 Residencies cater to the needs and interests of partnering schools and classroom teachers.
 Like all FilmNorth youth programs, the residencies are project-based and student-directed.
 Examples range from collaborative short documentaries profiling school events or activities in the community to a series of short films, such as video poems focused on social justice.
 Many past residencies have resulted in award-winning films.